ThomsonTan/Vim/README.md

-Customized Vim configuration and plug-ins
+### Customized Vim configuration and plug-ins

-===

-Installation: run `Install.cmd` in the root folder of this repo after making a local repo, all will be set.
+Installation: run `Install.cmd` in the root folder of this repo after making a local repo, that's all.